Breast cancer screening: Criticisms

 Most women significantly overestimate both their own risk of dying from breast cancer and the effect screening mammography could have on it.
 Some researchers worry that if women correctly understood that screening programs offer a small, but statistically significant benefit, more women would refuse to participate.

 The contribution of mammography to the early diagnosis of cancer is controversial, and for those found with benign lesions, mammography can create a high psychological and financial cost.
 Most women participating in mammography screening programs accept the risk of false positive recall, and the majority do not find it very distressing.
 Many patients find the recall very frightening, and are intensely relieved to discover that it was a false positive, as about 90% of women do.

-A major effect of routine breast screening is to greatly increase the rate of early breast cancer detection, in particular for non-invasive ductal carcinoma in situ (DCIS), sometimes called "pre-breast cancer", which almost never forms a lump and which generally cannot be detected except through mammography.
+A major effect of routine breast screening is to greatly increase the rate of early breast cancer detection, in particular for non-invasive ductal carcinoma in situ, sometimes called "pre-breast cancer", which almost never forms a lump and which generally cannot be detected except through mammography.
 While this ability to detect such very early breast malignancies is at the heart of claims that screening mammography can improve survival from breast cancer, it is also controversial.
 This is because a very large proportion of such cases will not progress to kill the patient, and thus mammography cannot be genuinely claimed to have saved any lives in such cases; in fact, it would lead to increased sickness and unnecessary surgery for such patients.

-Consequently, finding and treating many cases of DCIS represents overdiagnosis and overtreatment.
-Treatment is given to all women with DCIS because it is currently impossible to predict which patients with DCIS will have an indolent, non-fatal course, and which few will inevitably progress to invasive cancer and premature death if left untreated.
-Consequently, all patients with DCIS are treated in much the same way, with at least wide local excision, and sometimes mastectomy if the DCIS is very extensive.
-The cure rate for DCIS if treated appropriately is extremely high, partly because the majority of DCIS cases were harmless in the first place.
+Consequently, finding and treating many cases of ductal carcinoma in situ represents overdiagnosis and overtreatment.
+Treatment is given to all women with ductal carcinoma in situ because it is currently impossible to predict who will have an indolent, non-fatal course, and which few will progress to invasive cancer and premature death if left untreated.
+Consequently, all patients with ductal carcinoma in situ are treated in much the same way, with at least wide local excision, and sometimes mastectomy if it is very extensive.
+The cure rate for ductal carcinoma in situ if treated appropriately is extremely high, partly because the majority of cases were harmless in the first place.

 The phenomenon of finding pre-invasive malignancy or nonmalignant benign disease is commonplace in all forms of cancer screening, including pap smears for cervical cancer, fecal occult blood testing for colon cancer, and prostate-specific antigen testing for prostate cancer.
 All of these tests have the potential to detect asymptomatic cancers, and all of them have a high rate of false positives and lead to invasive procedures that are unlikely to benefit the patient.